-Vessel train operations will have impact on various safety aspects.
-They concern the safety aspects of the vessels as a platform, the safety of the crew working on board of these vessels and the safety of other vessels and waterway infrastructure.
-NOVIMAR will research these aspects.
+Vessel train operations have impact on various safety aspects.
+They would concern the safety aspects of the vessels as a platform, the safety of the crew working on board of these vessels and the safety of other vessels and waterway infrastructure.
+NOVIMAR researched these aspects.

-Ships operating within a vessel train need to be equipped with systems that support this mode of operation.
-Critical is the command-, control- and communication system used to navigate and manoeuvre the ships.
-It needs to operate error free and must be protected against cyberattacks.
+Ships operating within a vessel train needed to be equipped with systems that support this mode of operation.
+Critical was the command-, control- and communication system used to navigate and manoeuvre the ships.
+It needed to operate error free and be protected against cyberattacks.

-Other shipboard systems may also require additional safety modes.
-NOVIMAR will perform risk analysis to identify needed functions like: reliability, redundancy, monitoring of critical shipborne systems such as propulsion systems, and provisions for reconfiguration in case of loss of one of these systems.
+Other shipboard systems also required additional safety modes.
+NOVIMAR performed risk analysis to identify needed functions like: reliability, redundancy, monitoring of critical shipborne systems such as propulsion systems, and provisions for reconfiguration in case of loss of one of these systems.

-Operating a vessel train will change certain operational procedures and tasks to be performed by the crews.
-To identify them, a task analysis and a human reliability assessment will be carried out, making use of expert opinion, full bridge mission simulation and other techniques.
-This will lead to insight in training and education needs.
+Operating a vessel train changed certain operational procedures and tasks performed by the crews.
+To identify them, a task analysis and a human reliability assessment has been carried out, making use of expert opinion, full bridge mission simulation and other techniques.
+This led to deeper insight in training and education needs.

-Operating a vessel train will require specific skills, experience and operational procedures to safely navigate the inland waterways and the coastal areas.
-Simulation will be carried out to assess and define theses aspects.
+Operating a vessel train required specific skills, experience and operational procedures to safely navigate the inland waterways and the coastal areas.
+Simulation were carried out to assess and define theses aspects.